jasikpark/jasik-xyz/content/20212-02-18-224635/index.md

 {{< figure >}}
 {{< img src="mixed-flow-graph-before.png" alt="Screenshot of the website showing how the diagram is a warm and very washed out yellow on a similarly faded blue gray background" >}}
 {{% figcaption %}}
-Tada you can see the original solution here
+Tada you can see the original solution at [Mixed-Flow Graphs](https://addisoncrump.info/academia/tamu/schadenfreude/theory/mixed-flow-graph/){{< raw-wayback href="https://web.archive.org/web/20210219045717/https://addisoncrump.info/academia/tamu/schadenfreude/theory/mixed-flow-graph/" title="Mixed-Flow Graphs" >}}
 {{% /figcaption %}}
 {{< /figure >}}